Adambean/compile-csf/README.md

 This will be reflected in the locally compiled configuration this tool builds for this server.

+### noClusterRules

+If set and is `true`, exclude this server from runtime allow/deny rule sharing.
+This is for both manual commands and automatic detections.

+The default stance is that all servers will share allow/deny rules with each other at runtime.

 ### csfConf

 This is an object of CSF configurations you want to define for this server only.